-All the tireless work I had participated in for three years led up to sitting up on a high stool in a dark room as some of my best friends poured glitter into my hands.
-It felt as thought I was looking down on my body from above myself.
+All the tireless work I participated in for three years led up to sitting on a high stool in a dark room as some of my best friends poured glitter into my hands.
+It felt as though I was looking down on my body from above.
 Glitter was flitting around my feet because my clammy hands were shaking so terribly.
 My voice was trembling as I choked out what made me different from other candidates, as if I was ashamed.

 If all of this sounds miserable, it should.

-My newspaper staff has an abundance of traditions, from a specific knock we use on the door, to a ritual hug that involves a wave to the security cameras, to a construction paper valentine exchange.
-The biggest being a yearly interrogation of the underclassmen who hope to have leadership roles the next year.
+My newspaper staff has an abundance of traditions, from a specific knock we use on the door, to a ritual hug that involves a wave to the security cameras, to a construction paper Valentine card exchange.
+The biggest is the yearly interrogation of the underclassmen who hope to have leadership roles the next year.

 The worst case scenarios involved recording answers to difficult questions and replaying them, glitter bombs, and balancing yearbooks.
 Each one involved an AP Style question, and this year, a mug shot.

-Next year, I could be the editor in chief of the publication I love most in the world, or I might not.
+Next year, I could be the editor-in-chief of the publication I love most in the world, or I might not.
 I could lose it to my best friend, or I might not.
-They might think I'm assertive enough, or they might not.
-What I do know, is that my life will be forever changed within two days.
-This could define which colleges I get into, which projects I'm able to work on, my self esteem building or tanking.
+They might think I’m assertive enough, or they might not.
+What I do know is that my life will be forever changed within two days.
+This could define which colleges I get into, which projects I’m able to work on, my self-esteem growing or tanking.
 It feels like my ability to hold some glitter and keep a straight face defines everything.

-Currently, I'm sat in my Spanish class, staring at the clock.
-They could appear and tell me my fate today, or they could not.
+Currently, I’m sitting in my Spanish class, staring at the clock.
+They might appear and tell me my fate today, or they might not.
 I might start crying in front of the sophomores seated around me, or I might not.